ModFi/template-backend/README.md

 from the .github/workflows/ directory all the files that start with front and remove the scripts/ directory and Dockerfile.frontend as well

+#### IMPORTANT !!!
+Do not delete the branchs until you know that its not going to be deployed on Qa/Prod environments because it delete the Release Tag too.

 ### Shared Modfi Library

 https://github.com/ModFi/backend-utils